When one thinks of what to do and see in New York, one inevitably thinks of Manhattan, its lights and skyscrapers.

 Every time I visit Manhattan, I pass by during the day and at night: the atmosphere of New Yorkers crossing (always in a hurry), tourists gawking at the screens skimming the sky and dozens of costumed characters, hot dog carts and teenagers shopping.
 When you're in Times Square you know you're at the epicenter of the modern world.

 Times Square is a great choice for the first stop on your trip.
 Marvel at its lights and watch out for cabs!
 Although the square is invaded by pedestrians, the traffic doesn't stop.
 Welcome to Manhattan!

 2. Visit the Cathedral of New York: St. Patrick's Cathedral

 Surely you didn't have this in mind when you started to imagine your trip to the Big Apple, but I recommend that you don't miss it and I'll tell you why.
-A ten-minute walk from Times Square, located on Fifth Avenue and in front of Rockefeller Center is St. Patrick's Cathedral, the largest neo-Gothic Catholic temple in North America.
+Ten minutes walk from Times Square, located in the middle of Fifth Avenue and in front of Rockefeller Center is St. Patrick's Cathedral, the largest neo-Gothic Catholic temple in North America.

 What you will see

 It is a very special building, not only for its exterior (its white marble facade stands out among the skyscraper buildings that surround it), but also for its interior, where there are two organs with about 10,000 pipes with which spectacular music recitals are performed from October each season.